İznik Ultramarathon: Orhangazi Ultra

 Orhangazi Ultra is the 80 km part of İznik Ultra that ends in Örnekköy with an elevation gain of 1850 m.
 Time limit is 13 hours.
 The event gives two points to the North Face Ultra-Trail du Mont-Blanc.

 İznik Mountain Marathon

 İznik Mountain Marathon is the 42 km part of İznik Ultra that ends in Narlıca with an elevation gain of 1050 m.
 Time limit is 8 hours.

 İznik 10k

 İznik 10k is a (10 km fun run held in the town and partly along the lake shore on the second day of the İznik Ultra event.
-The race starts in the square before the Hagia Sophia Museum, runs in the city streets and along the historic city walls.
+The race starts in the square before the Hagia Sophia Museum, runs through the city streets and along the historic city walls.
 After continuing along the lake shore, the route enters the city again and ends in the town square.
 The major part of the route is paved with asphalt or cobblestone while only 10% of it is unpaved as dirt road or gravel road.